 NHATS is only beginning to provide new and important information about older adults in the United States.
-The data from our first and second round of interviews with participants are starting to show for the first time how daily life changes with age.
-We are also looking forward to the data from our third round of interviews.
+The data from our first three rounds of interviews with participants are starting to show for the first time how daily life changes with age.
+We are also looking forward to the data from our fourth round of interviews.